sarathsasidharan/sarathsasidharan.github.io/_posts/synapse_extract_deploy.md

 ![figure1](/images/deploy.png)

 # Code snippet for deployment to the target environment

+The SQL Package action for deployment is quite similar to the pervious task , except the DeploymentAction.
+By default this is deploy , so the dacpac provided is deployed to the target environment specified.

 https://github.com/sarathsasidharan/sarathsasidharan.github.io/blob/1da903ef9047cec418796f555a7ee861d45bfef4/code/sqlpackage/deploysql.yml#L26-L37

 After the extraction of the dacpac is complete , the next task in the pipeline is triggered.
 This has to pick up the extracted artifact from the source dedicated pool and deploy it in a sink dedicated pool.
 This is also achieved using a SQL Package activity.
 Second Service connection is used to connect to the second subscription.The credentials for the sink dedicated pool are picked up from the key vault , via the variable groups (as discussed in the previous step).